 Can’t decide between a handful of frames that you like?
 Why not pick up a few pairs and mix things up a little?
 Instead of spending an arm and a leg for a pair of glasses from the store, spend even less on a few pairs.

 This is pretty incredible.
-GlassesUSA.com is offering a special deal to Penny Hoarder readers this month.
+GlassesUSA is offering a special deal to Penny Hoarder readers this month.

-If you use the coupon code “PENNY50” at checkout and you’ll save an additional 50% off your order, plus they’ll give you free shipping!
+Use the coupon code “PENNY55” at checkout and you’ll save an additional 55% off your order, plus you’ll get free shipping!

-Their glasses are already very inexpensive, so by combining a coupon you can score a pair for as little as $24.
+The glasses are already very inexpensive, so combining a coupon can score you a pair for as little as $24.